-No provision for inventory loss was recognized on inventories in 2022, 2021 and 2020.
+No provision for inventory loss was recognized on inventories in 2023, 2022 and 2021.
 The amount of inventories carried at the lower of cost and NRV is disclosed in Note 6.

 Assessing the Fair Value of Financial Assets at FVOCI.
-The Group establishes the fair value of financial assets recorded in the consolidated statement of financial position including an investment in a mutual fund or in structure similar to a mutual fund based on the published fair value of units per share.
+The Group establishes the fair value of financial assets recorded in the consolidated statement of financial position based on the published fair value of units per share.
 If prices are not readily determinable or if liquidating the positions is reasonably expected to affect market prices, fair value is based on either internal valuation models or management's estimate of amounts that could be realized under current market conditions, assuming an orderly liquidation over a reasonable period of time.
 Changes in assumptions relating to these factors could affect the reported fair value of financial instruments.